Architecture

 Versioning and specs

-Section titled “Versioning and specs”CANTON_DAPP_API_VERSIONexposes the dApp API version in@sigilry/dapp.- OpenRPC specs live in
+Section titled “Versioning and specs”CANTON_DAPP_API_VERSIONexposes the CIP-103 dApp API revision implemented by@sigilry/dapp.- The canonical CIP-103 OpenRPC schema lives at